garlicPasta/dotViewer/README.md

 Android Application for displaying a pointcloud(xyzrgb) streamed from a server.

 Features so far:

-* Allows to rotate the object
+* Loads and displays models from disc in color
-* Loads and displays models from disc and display then in color
+* Allows to rotate, translate and zoom the object